Exclusive · Google Ads Sourced

 Pedestrian fatalities account for 25-31% of Maryland traffic deaths and continue to rise.
 Baltimore City, Silver Spring, Bethesda, and the College Park / DC-suburban corridors drive volume.
 Contributory negligence is an aggressive defense on contested-fault pedestrian and crosswalk files.

 We focus on cases firms actually want to buy.
-Med-mal leads can be added to a Maryland mix on request, but they are not part of our headline coverage given the separate § 5-109 SOL and § 11-108 med-mal cap (~$905K for 2025).
+Med-mal leads can be added to a Maryland mix on request, but they are not a focus area given the separate § 5-109 SOL and § 11-108 med-mal cap (~$905K for 2025).

 The Law